kpreisser/AsyncReaderWriterLockSlim/README.md

   * You can downgrade a *write mode* lock to a *read mode* lock by calling `DowngradeWriteLockToReadLock()`.
-  * Non-async methods do not require a ThreadPool thread to run the unblock logic; instead all code is executed in the thread that called the synchronous method.
+  * Non-async methods do not require a ThreadPool thread to run the unblock logic; instead all code is executed in the thread that called the synchronous method.<br>
+	This means e.g. synchronous methods will still work even if the ThreadPool (used for async task continuations) is currently exhausted.
-  * The lock is not *fair* ([just as the underlying `SemaphoreSlim`](https://github.com/dotnet/corefx/issues/13584)), which means there is no guarantee in which order threads will acquire the lock (if multiple threads want to get a lock at the same time).
+  * The lock is not *fair* ([just as the underlying `SemaphoreSlim`](https://github.com/dotnet/corefx/issues/13584)), which means there is no guarantee in which order threads (or tasks) will acquire the lock (if multiple threads want to get a write lock at the same time).<br>
 	Fairness can actually lead to problems like lock convoys, and shouldn't be needed in most cases.
   * Consider the following scenario: Thread A holds a read lock.
 During that time, Thread B tries to get a write lock but cancels the wait operation after a specific time (e.g. by specifying a timeout or using a `CancellationToken`).
 Before Thread B cancels the wait operation, Thread C tries to